 I have lots of appliances that I love because they make my life easier but my favourite has to be my slow cooker.
+This is one of the reason I look at Five Oven Troubleshooting Tips and Tricks to keep my appliances working.
 Like every other appliance, I bought this cooker too after espying it on unclutterer.com.
 Slow cooking has grown in popularity over the last few years and I first got one about two years ago.
 It’s really changed the way I cook and plan meals.
 Quality cookware is important, I just love my kitchen knife.
 It’s a great technique for creating delicious dinners and I think it is the perfect approach for busy young families.
 Just some of the reasons I love my slow cooker are:

 - You can cook in bulk and freeze portions for another day.